Sauna: Russia

-In Latvia, Lithuania and many regions of Russia sauna-going plays a central social role.
-These countries also have the tradition of massaging fellow sauna-goers with leafy, wet birch bunches: slota in Latvian, vanta in Lithuanian, venik (веник) in Russian.
-In Latvian, sauna is pirts, in Lithuanian, it is pirtis.

-In Russian-speaking communities the word banya (Russian: Баня) is widely used also when referring to a public bath.
-In Russia, public banya baths are strictly single-sex, while in Finland, Estonia, Lithuania and Latvia, both types occur.
+In many regions of Russia, sauna-going plays a central social role.
+These countries also have the tradition of massaging fellow sauna-goers with leafy, wet birch bunches, called venik (веник) in Russian.
+In Russian-speaking communities, the word banya (Russian: Баня) is widely used also when referring to a public bath.
+In Russia, public banya baths are strictly single-sex.
 During wintertime, sauna-goers often run outdoors for either ice swimming or, in the absence of lake, just to roll around in the snow naked and then go back inside.
-Russian traditional banya is quite similar to Finnish sauna, despite the popular misconception that the Finnish sauna is very dry.
+Russian traditional banya is quite similar to the Finnish sauna, despite the popular misconception that the Finnish sauna is very dry.